RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

   * On physical servers: You need to manually attach the ISO image and configure VRM nodes.

 **Installing CNA NodesUsing the ISO image**
+* Hard Drive, Network, Hostname, Timezone, Password, and DOM 0 setting need to be configured during host configuration.
+* LogServer, which sets the third-party directory for saving host logs, is configured only when the host OS is installed on the USB drive.
+* The installation takes about 10 minutes.
+After the installation, the server restarts automatically.
+When the login information is displayed, the host isntallation is complete.

+**Installing the CNA Nodes Using the Batch Deployment**
+* After the configuration of servers to start from the network, refresehd information about hosts will be displayed on the user interface of the tool.
+* The tool automatically presents the recommended configuration based on the IP address allocated to the host and the host reporting sequence.
+You can use the recommended configuration, or modify it based on the planned data to continue the installation.
+* If the recommended cofiguration is used, the IP address allocated during the installation process will be used as the host management plane IP address.
+* If multiple disks are installed on the host, the tool automatically installs the hosts OS on the first boot device.
+* If hard disks and USB drives are both available on the host, the tool automatically installs the host OS on the USB drive.
+* If the number of hosts to be installed is greater than 10, the tool automatically installs 10 hosts as a batch, which usually takes a maximun of 20 minutes.